Tesla Model 3 Long Range

 Suspension

-The Tesla Model 3 Long Range features a double wishbone front suspension and a multi-link rear suspension, both equipped with monotube dampers and coil springs.
+The Tesla Model 3 Long Range uses a double-wishbone front suspension and a multi-link rear suspension.
+Both axles have monotube dampers and coil springs.

 Steering

-Progressive steering is standard on the Tesla Model 3 Long Range, automatically adjusting the steering ratio based on speed.
+Progressive steering is standard on the Tesla Model 3 Long Range.
+It adjusts the steering ratio according to vehicle speed.

 Configurable Driving Characteristics